samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Tim Disney and Cormac Flanagan
 International Workshop on Scripts to Programs, 2011

+##### Language with a Pluggable Type System and Optional Runtime Monitoring of Type Errors
+Jukka Lehtosalo and David J. Greaves
+International Workshop on Scripts to Programs, 2011

 ##### Application optimization when using gradual typing
 Esteban Allende, Johan Fabry
 Proceedings of the 6th Workshop on Implementation, Compilation, Optimization of Object-Oriented Languages, Programs and Systems, Article No. 3, 2011